-- Organisations should ensure relevant policies and procedures are communicated to all staff. - Claim forms should only be approved by a designated authorising officer. - Authorised claim forms should not be returned to a member of staff to submit for payment. - Authorised signatory lists should be kept up to date. - Effective supervisory and monitoring controls, including random spot checks, should be in place. - Managers should conduct regular audits of expense reports, ensuring that proper documentation exists to support expense claims.
+- Organisations should ensure relevant policies and procedures are communicated to all staff. - Claim forms should only be approved by a designated authorising officer. - Authorised claim forms should not be returned to a member of staff to submit for payment. - Authorised signatory lists should be kept up to date. - Effective supervisory and monitoring controls should be in place. - Managers should conduct regular audits of expense reports, ensuring that proper documentation exists to support expense claims.